arman-maghsoudnia/SDMN_HW02/Problem_1/README.md

 # This is the Report and Results of Problem 1 (Container Networking)

 ### Description
 This is the guide and report for SDMN homework 2, problem 1.
-Please read it very carefully.
-The answer to the questions asked in the homework is documented here.
+Please read it very carefully. \
+**THE ANSWER TO THE QUESTIONS ASKED IN THE HOMEWORK IS DOCUMENTED HERE.
+(REFER TO PART 2 AND PART 3)**

 ## Part 1: Creating the Topology using Linux network namespace
 ### "create_net.sh"